-- Add onions, garlic, pork broth cubes, salt, & pepper corn
+- Add onions, garlic, pork broth cubes, salt, and peppercorn.

-- Add the Corn and wait till cooked or becomes soft.
+- Add the corn and wait until cooked or soft.

-- Adjust according to taste, add some salt or Patis instead.
+- Adjust according to taste; add some salt or patis instead if you want.

-- Add the Pechay and cook for 5 mins
+- Add the banana and boil for 5 minutes.
+Then add the pechay and cook for another 5 minutes.

 It’s mostly made up of pork, potatoes, pechay (bok choy), onions, and repolyo (cabbage).
 You can also add carrots and sibuyas na mura (spring onions).